DanWang1230/Capstone_Programming_A_Self_Driving_Car/README.md

 * the logic of detecting traffic light and sending correct waypoints for the traffic light
 * how to make the car slow down and then stop at a red traffic light.

 Other than the traffic light model, those lectures cover everything.
 For the part of the traffic light model, I found [this](https://github.com/josehoras/Self-Driving-Car-Nanodegree-Capstone) github repo and [this](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-2-converting-dataset-to-tfrecord-47f24be9248d) instruction very helpful.
 Next I'll talk about the steps about how I get the traffic model.

-A `video` named `sim_self_driving_car.mov` showing my result has been uploaded to the root directory.
+A `video` output has been uploaded [here](https://youtu.be/GYCmGXlb1hs).

 #### 1. Creating dataset